zleypner/zleypner/README.md

 ## 👨‍💻 Software Engineer | 🌐 Web3 Developer

 ### Building 🚀

-- 🛠️ Contributing to Web3 open source projects
+- 🛠️ Contributing to Web3 open-source projects
-- 🔗 Exploring blockchain solutions for real-world use cases
+- 🔗 Striving to constantly improve as a software developer by creating projects with real-world impact
-- 👀 I’m interested in fullstack and Web3 Development
+- 👀 Interested in full-stack and Web3 development

 Let's build something amazing! ✨
 ---